-Main DigestWalker-Warburg Syndrome is considered to be a form of muscular dystrophy, a group of disorder that are characterized by both weakness and atrophy of a person's various voluntary muscles in their body.
+Walker-Warburg Syndrome is considered a form of muscular dystrophy, a group of disorders characterized by both weakness and atrophy of a person's various voluntary muscles in their body.

 Defining Walker-Warburg Syndrome (WWS)

-HARD +/-E Syndrome
+- HARD +/-E Syndrome

-Hydrocephalus, Agyria, and Retinal Dysplasia
+- Hydrocephalus, Agyria, and Retinal Dysplasia

-Cerebroocular Dysplasia-Muscular Dystrophy Syndrome
+- Cerebroocular Dysplasia-Muscular Dystrophy Syndrome

-Symptoms of WWS
+Symptoms of Walker-Warburg Syndrome

-Vision or, 'ocular,' defects occur in every infant with Walker-Warburg Syndrome.
+Vision or 'ocular' defects occur in every infant with Walker-Warburg Syndrome.
 The more common ocular defects experienced by infants with WWS include eyes that are abnormally small and retinal abnormalities arising from improper development of the light-sensitive area at the back of their eyes.
 Infants with WWS may have cataracts in their eyes as well.
 Greater than seventy-five percent of the infants who are born with WSS experience a defect in the anterior chamber of their eye.

 Walker-Warburg Syndrome results in severe intellectual disability.
 Microscopic examination of the brains of children with WWS shows that the tissues and cells of their brains develop in a highly-disorganized manner.
 Babies with Walker-Warburg Syndrome may also experience seizure activity.